Ctere1/spring-boot/README.md

 - You can change the database connection string in the `application.properties` file.
 And you can change the JWT secret key.

 > [!IMPORTANT]
-> Before running the application, you should run the following SQL script to create the `tutorial_roles` table in your database.
+> ~Before running the application, you should run the following SQL script to create the `tutorial_roles` table in your database.~
+> UPDATE: No need to run SQL script anymore.
+It will auto add all roles.

    ```sql
     INSERT INTO tutorial_roles(name) VALUES('ROLE_USER');